 Double Majors and College of Letters and Science Minors

-Completing a minor or double major offers students a cohesive supplement to their original major, reflecting well-rounded interests and courses of study.
-Students may double major in a College of Engineering major and either a Letters and Science or Creative Studies major.
-Students may NOT double major in two Engineering majors.
-Students who entered UCSB as freshmen must complete their degrees within a total of 15 regular quarters.
-Transfer students must complete their degrees within a total of 9 regular quarters.
+For students in the College of Engineering BS in Computer Science degree program, completing a minor or double major offers students a cohesive supplement to their original major, reflecting well-rounded interests and courses of study.
+Students admitted to the BS in Computer Science may petition to add a double major from either Letters and Science or the College of Creative Studies.
+Students may NOT double major in two College of Engineering majors.
+Students that entered UCSB as freshmen must complete their degrees within a total of 15 regular quarters.
+Students admitted to the BS in Computer Science as junior transfer students must complete their CS degree and the second major within a total of 9 regular quarters.
 No exception will be made to this rule.

-Students may minor in any subject listed in the College of Letters & Science minor subjects.
+Students may minor in any subject listed in the College of Letters and Sciences minor subjects.
 Currently there are no departments, including Computer Science, in the College of Engineering that offer a minor.
 For more information see the Letters and Science page.

 The College of Engineering's (COE) Honors Program connects our top-performing students with earlier access to research and enriching experiences.
 More information about the program, qualifications and requirements can be found on COE's page here.